Glenn Roeder: Sheffield Wednesday advisor

-In April 2015 he joined Sheffield Wednesday, together with Adam Pearson, to work alongside Stuart Gray.
+In April 2015, he joined Sheffield Wednesday, together with Adam Pearson, to work alongside Stuart Gray.
 The arrangement was terminated in December 2015.

 Stevenage managerial advisor

 In March 2016, Roeder was appointed a managerial advisor at Stevenage to Darren Sarll.
-He left Stevenage on 18 March 2018 after Sarll was sacked with the club 16th in EFL League Two.
+He left Stevenage on 18 March 2018 after Sarll was sacked, with the club 16th in EFL League Two.

 Death

-Roeder died on 28 February 2021, aged 65, in Newmarket, Suffolk, after an 18-year battle with a diagnosed brain tumour.
+Roeder died on 28 February 2021, aged 65, in Newmarket, Suffolk, due to the brain tumour that had been diagnosed 18 years previously.